d-e-e-p/fixed-size-string-buffer/README.md

 Turns out that's sometimes pretty useful.
 For embeded devices for example we need to limit dynamic allocation and maintain plenty of ram headroom.
 This char buffer array can be allocated statically to make it part of the [.bss section](https://en.wikipedia.org/wiki/.bss), when can be alloted to a dedicated bank (eg CCM Memory).
-So eliminates the possibility of conflict between message buffer and operating heap/stack memory.
+This eliminates the possibility of conflict between message buffer and operating heap/stack memory.
 See writeup on [Using CCM Memory](https://www.openstm32.org/Using%2BCCM%2BMemory).